ansible-collections/ibm_zos_core/docs/source/modules/zos_copy.rst

   If ``dest`` is a nonexistent USS file, it will be created.

+  If ``dest`` is a new USS file or replacement, the file will be appropriately tagged with either the systems default local or the encoding option defined.
+If the USS file is a replacement, the user must have write authority to the file either through ownership, group or other permissions, else the copy will fail.

   If ``dest`` is a nonexistent data set, it will be created following the process outlined here and in the ``volume`` option.

   If ``dest`` is a nonexistent data set, the attributes assigned will depend on the type of ``src``.
 If ``src`` is a USS file, ``dest`` will have a Fixed Block (FB) record format and the remaining attributes will be computed.
 If *is_binary=true*, ``dest`` will have a Fixed Block (FB) record format with a record length of 80, block size of 32760, and the remaining attributes will be computed.
 If *executable=true*,``dest`` will have an Undefined (U) record format with a record length of 0, block size of 32760, and the remaining attributes will be computed.